Plants for gardens with acid soil

 8 - Rhododendron ‘Penheale Blue’

-2 - Rhododendron ‘Percy Wiseman’ has glossy dark evergreen foliage and rounded trusses of pink-flushed cream flowers, fading to creamy-white in mid-spring.
+2 - Rhododendron ‘Percy Wiseman’ is an evergreen shrub with glossy, dark foliage and rounded trusses of pink-flushed cream flowers, which fade to creamy white in mid-spring.

-7 - Pieris japonica ‘Valley Valentine’ is a bushy evergreen shrub with dark green leaves and drooping panicles of deep dusky red flowers in spring.
+7 - Pieris japonica ‘Valley Valentine’ is a bushy evergreen shrub with dark green leaves and drooping panicles of deep, dusky red flowers in spring.

 About acidic or ericaceous soil